Skip to content

 How do I know if an app is truly unresponsive or just slow?

-You can tell if an app is unresponsive if its window turns white or gray and stops responding to clicks, unlike a slow app where the cursor might show a loading icon but the window is still interactive.
+You can tell if an app is unresponsive if its window turns white or gray and stops responding to clicks.
+This is different from a slow app, where the cursor might show a loading icon but the window is still interactive.

 Was this guide helpful?